The Lost River Valley of West Virginia has been found.

-Chef Jay Vetter, 38, who grew up in these mountains, is a graduate of the Johnson & Wales College of Culinary Arts in Rhode Island.
-He and chef de cuisine Day Dettinburn seek out locally grown meats and produce.
-One of their offerings caught my attention—Arctic char, a salmonlike fish whose usual habitat is the Arctic coast.
+Chef Day Dettinburn seeks out locally grown meats and produce.
+One of her offerings caught my attention—Arctic char, a salmonlike fish whose usual habitat is the Arctic coast.
 Char is being farm-raised in West Virginia’s deep icy springs.
-Vetter serves it blackened and topped with a crab-and-corn sauté ($18.50).
+On our visit, the chef served it blackened and topped with a crab-and-corn sauté ($18.50).
 My wife, Sandy, ordered a tender strip steak, grilled just right and finished with a bourbon glaze.
 It came with horseradish mashed potatoes ($22.95).

 For an appetizer, we chose tasty grilled shrimp topped with a blackberry sauce ($6.75).
 And for dessert, a delicious peanut-butter-and-jelly tart ($3.95).